civictechnologists/website/_posts/2023-07-20-july-act-newsletter.markdown

 ACT continues to grow, with three more members signing on and bringing our total number of members to twenty.
 We were recently joined by [Code for Atlanta](https://www.codeforatlanta.org/), [Code for Hawaii](https://www.meetup.com/code-for-hawaii/) and [OpenSTL](https://openstl.org/) (St Louis).

 _Does your local civic tech organization have a story to tell?
 Want to be featured in our next newsletter?
-Reach out to us at hello@civictechnologists.org_
+Reach out to us at {{ site.content.email_contact }}_

 ### Thanks for all you do!